lekrsu/shfw-walkthrough/README.md

 - 0A initial current, 24km/h start speed, 1500mA/km/h variable current

 ![graph comparing the above mentioned field weakening setups](/images/comparison_graph.png)

-#### Recommended Field Weakening Settings

-As per my experience and testing, it's recommended to keep the initial value at 0 and adjust the other parameters to achieve around 30-35A of requested flux.
-This range is believed to provide the best riding experience while balancing performance and safety.
-The calculations and principles discussed in this section have been applied to configure the examples for the scooter models listed in this guide.
-These settings can vary depending on the specific scooter model and user preferences.

 ### Custom batteries and BMS emulation